ndwireless/radiohound/docs/API.md

 The RadioHound platform is built around scanning, visualizing and reporting fft-based spectrum data.
 Scan data can be requested from the platform (see Receiving Commands below), sent in as part of an Experiment (see Experiment below) or from a custom script.

-Scan data should be formatted like so:
+The minimum required scan data should be formatted like so:

 ```javascript
 {